A Week on the Backwaters: An Alleppey Slow-Travel Guide

 Day 3: The Canoe Trip That Changed Everything

-This was better than the houseboat.
+This beats the houseboat.
 By a lot.

 Day 4: Vembanad Lake at Sunrise